top of page

 Humans are not fixed.

-Nervous systems are trainable.
+Patterns are trainable.

 Minds can be educated.

-That is the work I lived first.
+This is the work I lived first.

 bottom of page